jonhjelm/docs-and-training/service_implementation/basics_hpc.md

 involves substantial adaptations, but usually not so much to the exciting computation code but rather to the boring managing framework.

-The CloudFlow platform, on the other hand, allows the utilization of HPC resources through a _generic_ interface, without the need to adapt to the environment and configuration of a specific HPC provider.
+The SemWES platform, on the other hand, allows the utilization of HPC resources through a _generic_ interface, without the need to adapt to the environment and configuration of a specific HPC provider.
 The basic concept of this simplification comprises two main ideas:

 1. "Containerization" of the computation software

-   On the CloudFlow platform, all software which should be executed on an HPC cluster has to be wrapped into a Singularity image.
+   On the SemWES platform, all software which should be executed on an HPC cluster has to be wrapped into a Singularity image.
 Similar to Docker (but tailored specifically with application in an HPC environment in mind), Singularity allows to package software together with all its required